crandmck/test/README.md

       credentials are invalid
     - Sets the `GET /logout` route to log the user out

-    >When you log in sucessfully, `projects.html` is rendered with the
-    >authenticated user's access token embedded into each link.
+    **NOTE**: When you log in sucessfully, `projects.html` is rendered with the authenticated user's access token embedded into each link.

 8. **Create the views.**